Keep You in the Moment: How I Work as a Documentary Wedding Photographer

 Closing thought

-Keep them in their moments.
-The pictures will look after themselves.
+Keep the moments in your mind, and the pictures will look after themselves.

 Edit like this with my Lightroom Presets